Released: 30 November 1970 (UK), 27 November 1970 (US)

 Bobby Keys: saxophone

 Jim Gordon: drums

 Perhaps the most dynamically varied of the All Things Must Pass tracks, Let It Down was written by George Harrison in late 1968.

 The Beatles were initially offered the song in early 1969 for inclusion on the Let It Be album.
 Harrison sang the song during sessions on 2, 22, 26 and 29 January, but was ultimately unable to convince his bandmates to record it.

-In late 1968 Harrison embarked upon an affair with French model Charlotte Martin, who had recently ended a relationship with Eric Clapton.
+Following the often-fractious sessions for The Beatles' White Album, George and Pattie Boyd travelled to New York.
+Shortly after their return in late 1968 Harrison embarked upon an affair with French model Charlotte Martin, who had recently ended a relationship with Eric Clapton.
 Apparently unconcerned at the hurt he was causing his wife Pattie, Harrison allowed Martin to temporarily stay at Kinfauns, the Esher bungalow he shared with Pattie.

 George evidently enjoyed the experience, despite the increasing strain he was putting his marriage under, and was buoyant at the start of the Let It Be sessions.
 According to Pattie Harrison, "George was fascinated by the god Krishna who was always surrounded by young maidens.
 He came back from India [in June 1968] wanting to be some kind of Krishna figure, a spiritual being with lots of concubines.
 He actually said so."

 Let It Down speaks of this interpersonal tension, Harrison's lustful desires for earthly pleasures and his conflicting thoughts of more spiritual matters.
 Lyrically, it finds Harrison torn between wanting to be with his lover and feeling duty-bound towards God.